-Genetic evidence does not support vitamin D as a protective measure against Covid-19, say researchers.
+Genetic evidence does not support vitamin D as a protective measure against Covid-19, say, researchers.

 The team from McGill University in Quebec, Canada, analyzed genetic variants of 4,134 individuals with Covid-19, and 1,284,876 without Covid-19, from 11 countries to determine whether genetic predisposition for higher vitamin D levels was associated with less-severe disease outcomes in people with Covid-19.

-The results, published in PLOS Medicine, showed no evidence for an association between genetically predicted vitamin D levels and Covid-19 susceptibility, hospitalisation, or severe disease.
+The results, published in PLOS Medicine, showed no evidence for an association between genetically predicted vitamin D levels and Covid-19 susceptibility, hospitalization, or severe disease.
 This suggests that raising circulating vitamin D levels through supplementation may not improve Covid-19 outcomes in the general population.

 But, “Vitamin D supplementation as a public health measure to improve outcomes is not supported by this study,” said researchers including Guillaume Butler-Laporte and Tomoko Nakanishi from the varsity.